The Lost Village (film)

-The Lost Village (French: Le village perdu) is a 1947 French drama film directed by Christian Stengel and starring Gaby Morlay, Alfred Adam and Line Noro.
+The Lost Village (French: Le village perdu) is a 1947 French crime drama film directed by Christian Stengel and starring Gaby Morlay, Alfred Adam and Line Noro.
 It is based on a novel by Gilbert Dupé.
 The film's sets were designed by the art director Lucien Aguettand.

 Synopsis

 The villagers of Haute-Savoie live in terror following a series of suspicious deaths.